ethereum/fe/docs/src/quickstart/deploy_contract.md

 If you haven't already, run `./fe guest_book.fe --overwrite` to obtain the bytecode that we want to deploy.

 To make the deployment, we will need to send a transaction to a node that participates in the Görli network.
-We can run our own node, sign up at Infura to use one of their nodes or find an open public node such as `https://goerli-light.eth.linkpool.io` which we will use to keep this tutorial as accessible as possible.
+We can run our own node, sign up at [Infura](https://infura.io/) or [Alchemy](https://www.alchemy.com/) to use one of their nodes or find an open public node such as `https://goerli-light.eth.linkpool.io` which we will use to keep this tutorial as accessible as possible.

 Use the following command to deploy the contract.
 Please note that `<rpc-url>` needs to be replaced with the URL of the node that we connect to and `<our-eth-address>` needs to be replaced with the Ethereum address that we imported in the previous step.